 War: Spanish Succession

-Date: 30th June 1708 (Old Style) (11th July1708 New Style).
+Date of the Battle of Oudenarde: 30th June 1708 (Old Style) (11th July1708 New Style).
 The dates in this page are given in the Old Style.
-To translate to the New Style (current dating system) add 11 days.

-Generals: The Duke of Marlborough against the Duke of Burgundy and Marshal Vendôme.
+Generals at the Battle of Oudenarde: The Duke of Marlborough and Prince Eugene of Savoy against the Duke of Burgundy and Marshal Vendôme.